Best Tank Mates for Betta Fish Tank

 It’s crucial to note that snails are sensitive to copper, commonly found in Betta medications.
 If your Betta requires medication, consider moving them to a separate tank while keeping your snails in the main aquarium.
 This strategy ensures the health of both your Betta and the snails.

-Number 4: African Dwarf Frogs – Community tank fishes
+Number 4: African Dwarf Frogs – Community tank mates

 African dwarf frogs can be great tank mates for Betta fish, as they typically coexist without any issues.
 They generally ignore each other’s presence.
 African dwarf frogs are known for producing minimal waste, which can help prevent water parameters from becoming unbalanced.